mauvera94/notes-garage/Notes/Stuff you should know to be a great PM.md

 - Proactively handles changing priorities
 - **Knows when to say no** to distractions or scope creep
 - Knows how to say no in a positive way
+- Pushes back on unvalidated or pet projects (Even from leadership)
 - Follow up in meetings action items
+- Balances planning with execution
+- Anticipates mistakes in the paper, during the planning
+- Understands the difference between [[Deep Work vs Shallow Work]]
+- Blocks distractions and leaves time for [[deep work]]

 ## Communication & Influence
 - **Builds trust and credibility** with stakeholders